Strain-rate estimates for crevasse formation at an alpine ice divide: Mount Hunter, Alaska

 Crevasse initiation is linked to strain rates that range over three orders of magnitude (0.001 and 0.163 a–1) as a result of the temperature-dependent nonlinear rheological properties of ice and from water and debris inclusions.
 Here we discuss a small cold glacier that contains buried crevasses at and near an ice divide.
 Surface-conformable stratigraphy, the glacier’s small size, and cold temperatures argue for limited rheological variability at this site.
 Surface ice-flow velocities of (1.2–15.5) 0.472 m a–1 imply classic saddle flow surrounding the ice divide.
 Numerical models that incorporate field-observed boundary conditions suggest extensional strain rates of 0.003–0.015 a–1, which fall within the published estimates required for crevasse initiation.
 The occurrence of one crevasse beginning at 50 m depth that appears to penetrate close to the bed suggests that it formed at depth.
 Field data and numerical models indicate that a higher interior stress at this crevasse location may be associated with steep convex bed topography; however, the dynamics that caused its formation are not entirely clear.

 Campbell, Seth; Roy, Samuel; Kreutz, Karl; Arcone, Steven A.; Osterberg, Erich C.; and Koons, Peter, "Strain-rate estimates for crevasse formation at an alpine ice divide: Mount Hunter, Alaska" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 461.